-Students with documented disabilities work with an ACCESS (Disability Services) Specialist to determine appropriate accommodations, as determined by current standards of the Americans with Disabilities Act (ADA).
-At The University of Vermont, one of the largest accommodations is note taking.
+Students with documented disabilities work with an Student Accessibility Specialist to determine reasonable and appropriate accommodations.
+At the University of Vermont, one of the largest accommodations is Note Taking.
 UVM’s Note Taking Program works to match students’ requests for notes with the appropriate level of note taking services.

-ACCESS Students may be matched with either a Peer Note Taker (a student in the same course/section as the student requesting services), a professional quality Note Taker (may also be a peer in the same course/section), or a TypeWell transcriber who provides a transcript of each class lecture.
-TA’s in your course may also be utilized as Note Takers.
+SAS Students may be matched with either a Peer Note Taker (a student in the same course/section as the student requesting services), a professional quality Note Taker (may also be a peer in the same course/section), or a TypeWell transcriber who provides a transcript of each class lecture.
+Teaching Assistants in a course may also be utilized as Note Takers.

 Note Taking Accommodation: Overview for Faculty

 SAS students are encouraged to send their instructor(s) a copy of their accommodation letter as early as possible in the semester.
 Accommodation letters will list each of a student’s accommodations pertaining to that course.
 SAS students and faculty are encouraged to meet one-on-one to review the student’s accommodation letters.
 We encourage faculty members to discuss any questions or concerns with the student.
 If the faculty member has any questions related to the Note Taking Program, we encourage them to email us at email@example.com.
 If the faculty member has a question about the accommodation(s) and how they impact the integrity of the course, please contact the SAS specialist listed on the accommodation letter at 802-656-7753 as soon as possible.

 SAS students submit requests for Note Taking services via their myACCESS web portal.
 Students, faculty and the Note Taking Program will receive an automated email indicating that a request for notes has been submitted.
 Upon receipt of this email, faculty should follow the instructions detailed in the email to help facilitate the process of securing a Peer Note Taker in the course/section.